 I hope this article has cleared all your doubts about these three terms that new music producers often encounter.

-When I’ve entered into music production, I was also confused about these terms.
+When I entered into music production, I was also confused about these terms.

-That time there’s no reliable information available on the internet researching EP, LP etc. However, today internet made it easy or us to research about something.
+At that time there was no reliable information available on the internet researching EP, LP, etc. However, today internet made it easy for us to research something like this.

 Please share this article on social media so that it would help others.